mggg/GerryChain/docs/user/recom.rst

 .. code-block:: python

-    # This should be 8 since each district has 1 person in it.
+    # This should be 8 since each node has population 1 and each district has 8 nodes.
     # Note that the key "population" corresponds to the population updater
     # that we defined above and not with the population column in the json file.
     ideal_population = sum(initial_partition["population"].values()) / len(initial_partition)